 In these terms and conditions, unless the context otherwise requires or implies:

-Auctioneer means PICKLES AUCTIONS PTY LTD (ACN 003 417 650) trading as PICKLES AUCTIONS.
+Auctioneer means Pickles Auctions Pty.
+Limited (ACN 003 417 650) trading as Pickles Auctions.

 Auction Sale means the auction of all of the Lots listed in a Catalogue.

 Auction Site means premises at which an Auction Sale is conducted.

 Australian Consumer Law means the Australian Consumer Law set out in Schedule Two of the Competition and Consumer Act 2010 (Cth).

 Catalogue means a list containing some or all of the Lots available and provided by the Auctioneer from time to time.